Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 Here is the template I created.
 I wanted to make a template for a non-verbal user first.
 The reasoning behind this was that it is those who cannot speak for themselves that stand to benefit the most from MyPSE.ie.

+Persona Name: John Osawa

+Age:11
+Job/Role: Pupil
+Status: Minor
+Other Information:

+* non-verbal.
+* non-ambulant (requires a wheelchair).
+* has epilepsy.

+Goals:

+* To be respected and treated with dignity.
+* To be included, despite my disabilities.
+* Academic achievement.

+Pain Point/Concerns

+* People sometimes fail to consider what I want because I can't verbalise it for myself.
+* I'm afraid I might be excluded from fun activities because not everywhere is accessible.
+* I love swimming but people are afraid that I might have a seizure in the pool so are reluctant to bring me.

+Likes/Dislikes

+* I don't like it when people ignore or talk about me and assume I can't understand them just because I have disabilities.

+* I like it when people take the time to talk to me and patiently allow me to communicate with them.

+* I like when people really know me and what I like and need.
+It saves me a great deal of frustration.
+You might know I like football, but do you know my favorite team is FC Barcelona?

+Empathetic excercises like this are second nature to an SNA.
+It is I suppose, the app's raison d'être.

+But solving the right problem is key to the success of any creative enterprise.
+So in order to define the problem I created the following statement based on the Persona of John Osawa

+"Teachers and supports staff need to better understand a pupil's needs at a time of potential stress and anxiety in order to assist them during a educational transition."

+During the early stage of this project

 </details>

 <br>